Endodontic Retreatment – Houston, TX

 The Endodontic Retreatment Process

 Endodontic retreatment is similar to the initial procedure.
 After the tooth and surrounding tissue have been anesthetized, the tooth will be opened in order to access the filling material.
 Usually, this will need to be removed in order to reach the root canals.

 Once the canal filling is removed, the canals are cleaned again and examined under magnification to find any additional canals that may have been missed.
 After examining and disinfecting the canals, they are filled and resealed and a temporary filling is placed.

 In some cases, such as when the root canals are blocked or very narrow, endodontic surgery may be recommended.
 This surgery necessitates making an incision in your gum in order to access the tip of the root so that it can be sealed as well.

 Once endodontic retreatment is complete, your Houston dentist will need to place a new crown or another type of restoration on the tooth to protect it and restore the tooth’s natural form and function.

 Without endodontic retreatment, an infected tooth will likely need to be extracted.
 An extracted tooth then requires replacement with a dental implant, crown and bridge or partial denture.
 In almost all cases, saving your natural tooth with endodontic retreatment is preferable.

-If you are experiencing pain in a tooth that has had a root canal, then contact your dentist at Sunrise Dental to learn more about endodontic retreatment.
+If you are experiencing pain in a tooth that has had a root canal, then contact your dentist at Sunrise Dental Center to learn more about endodontic retreatment.

 I Need a Checkup & Cleaning I Need a Dentist for My Child I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Want to Enhance My Smile I Want a Straighter Smile I am Scared of the Dentist I am in Pain & Need Help I Need Oral & Maxillofacial Surgery View Our Services